FlaxCommunityProjects/flax-custom-visject-plugin/README.md

 0 // The index of the param in the list.
 Used for live-updating the preview.
 ```

-The index of the parameter in the `Parameters` list is used for the live-updating the preview when undoing and redoing actions.
-The code for that has to be implemented in `OnParamEditUndo` in the file `ExpressionGraphWindow.cs`.
+The index of the parameter in the `Parameters` list is used for the live-updating the preview in the function `OnParamEditUndo` in the file `ExpressionGraphWindow.cs`.
+This needs to be implemented.